davidfuhr/php-plantumlwriter/README.md

 - Add support for class relations, maybe with quantifiers.
 This could be parsed from the doc comments.
 We could also guess the foreign quantifier (`@var OtherClass` as "*..1" and `@var OtherClass[]` as "*..*"), but we can't determine our quantifier.
+- Evaluate Implementation of Visitor Pattern
+- Implement own set of Interfaces